Table of Contents

 When the weather is rainy, water leaks through windows and doors.
 This can sometimes leave you with a problem with mold on your window sills.
 Mold can be a serious problem.
 It needs organic matter to survive, which is why it grows behind wallpaper, in carpets where people often spill their food, and on window sills.
 While it isn’t usually dangerous – mold spores are everywhere after all – some types of mold release mycotoxins that can lead to skin irritation and may even cause cancer.
 In order to prevent this from happening, you need to clean your window sills regularly with a solution of natural ingredients that will kill the mold.

-These are 10 natural ingredients you can use to get rid of mold from window sills:
+These are 10 natural ingredients you can use when learning how to get rid of mold on window sill:

 1) Hydrogen peroxide – While it is a chemical, there’s no better way to remove mold from surfaces in your home quickly and effectively.
 All you need is hydrogen peroxide with at least a 3 percent concentration.
 First, remove all the mold with a brush or rag.
 Then, pour the hydrogen peroxide onto the affected area and wait for about half an hour or until it dries.